 1. In order to take the Critical Care Medicine Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed an AOA-recognized training program in the care of critically ill patients.

-2. The Critical Care Medicine Written Exam is offered in August of even-numbered years.
-The application period for the Written Exam opens in October of the previous year.
+2. The Critical Care Medicine Written Exam is offered in August.
+The application period for the Written Exam opens in December of the previous year.

 Become Board Certified